Squarespace Website Builder Review: Most Beautiful Templates 2023?

 Squarespace offers more than 100 different templates to choose from.

 Quality > Quantity

-    By clicking on "Website Style" in the main navigation menu's design area

-    (or, alternatively, the brush symbol in the editor), you can slightly

-    customize your template by changing fonts, colors, text sizes, and

-    animations.
-In general, changes made here will be applied across your

-    website.
-Should you only want to adjust the appearance of specific

-    areas, you'll need to do this in the appropriate section of the editor.
+By clicking on "Website Style" in the main navigation menu's design area (or, alternatively, the brush symbol in the editor), you can change fonts, colors, text sizes, and animations.
+In general, any changes made here will be applied across your website.
+Should you only want to adjust the appearance of specific areas, you'll need to do this in the editor's appropriate section.

-    In the style menu to the right, you can adjust your entire website's
+In the style menu to the right, you can adjust your entire website's appearance.

-    appearance.

 The platform's design tools are decent but you shouldn't expect to be able to break out of the Squarespace mold.
 The editor's lack of 'true' drag and functionality greatly limits creative freedom.
 Since the template and designs determine where buttons, images, or text can be placed, on-screen elements can only be adjusted minimally.

 It isn't possible to freely arrange elements in Squarespace - you'll have to work within specific areas.